-In addition to our mountain walk, we joined Lorenzo and others in Mendatica (http://mitchell.news/2017/09/23/le-montagne-part-2/).
-We also had the privilege of being invited to his home in for apperitivos on the terrace of his home in Poggi, part of Imperia, Liguria.
+In addition to our mountain walk, we joined Lorenzo and others in Mendatica (https://mitchell.news/2017/09/23/le-montagne-part-2/).
+We also had the privilege of being invited for apperitivos on the terrace of his home in Poggi, part of Imperia, Liguria.

 One of the final days of our time at Colletta, Liguria, was a trip through the Argentina Valley, inland from Imperia.
 It is not named Argentina through any link to the country, but because of the colour of the mountains.
 Similarly to the Blue Mountains outside Sydney, the mountains are covered in a blue hue from the olive trees growing in the valley.
 We visited a family run, working olive oil producer, shop and museum.
 We also went into a village that had recently grown from 20 to 30 people – a group of young people has returned to revive it.
 One of them had a bakery in Newtown, Sydney, and we were able to buy a loaf of bread just out of the oven.